terablaze/terablaze/README.md

 ### Configuration
 First, create a `.env` file using the `.ent.template` file as a guide

-Though the default **TeraBlaze** configuration settings is enough to get you started, it is advisable and in some cases compulsory to go through the `config`  directory and configure accordingly.
+Though the default **Terablaze** configuration settings is enough to get you started, it is advisable and in some cases compulsory to go through the `config`  directory and configure accordingly.

 ### Running
 Navigate to your project's root folder via the command line and run